Joel-Maldonado/VisionBasedFightDetectionNN/README.md

 A deep learning model built using TensorFlow for detecting violent scenes in surveillance camera footage.
 The model analyzes video input and provides:

-- A violence rating as a percentage
+- Clip-level violence score (0–100%)
-- A bounding box highlighting the presumed fight and involved individuals
+- Per-frame bounding box localizing the suspected altercation

+## Environment

+- Python 3.9+ is recommended (project developed with Python 3.9).

+## Model Weights

+This repository includes training and inference scripts, example data, and plots.
+Pretrained model weights and large training artifacts are not included in the repository.
+To reproduce results, download the dataset yourself, use the provided scripts to generate TFRecords and train models locally, then point the helper scripts to your resulting checkpoints.

 ## Dataset

 This project utilizes the [RWF-2000 dataset](https://arxiv.org/pdf/1911.05913v3) for training.
+Reach out to the authors for access.

 ## Project Background